recoilphp/recoil/README.md

     composer require recoil/recoil

-> Please note this branch contains an implementation of Recoil that requires PHP 7.
-Notably absent are stream and channel implementations which will instead be provided as seperate packages.

-> Recoil [v0.4.0](https://github.com/recoilphp/recoil/releases/tag/0.4.0) is the most recent (and final) version that works with PHP 5.
+Recoil requires PHP 7.
+For a version that works with PHP 5, please see the [0.4.0 release](https://github.com/recoilphp/recoil/releases/tag/0.4.0).

 ## Overview